orthlieb/widget_combobox/docs/README.md

 There are lots of features that can be added to the Combobox:

-* Supporting multiple selection.
+* Supporting multiple selection and searching within the choices.
+There's a great example of this [here](http://harvesthq.github.com/chosen/).
-* Allowing the user to type in a choice in addition to the choices provided in the dropdown.
+* Allowing the user to type in there own value in addition to the choices provided in the dropdown.
 * Support for other platforms like Mobile Web and Blackberry.